 Xiaomi is also a shareholder of our Company.
-When exercising its rights as our shareholder, Xiaomi may take into account not only the interests of our Company and our shareholders but also its own interests and the interests of its other affiliates.
-The interests of our Company and our other shareholders may at times conflict with the interests of Xiaomi and its other affiliates.
+Xiaomi is a public company listed on the Stock Exchange of Hong Kong.
+When exercising its rights as our shareholder, Xiaomi may take into account not only the interests of our Company and our other shareholders but also its own interests, the interests of its public shareholders and the interests of its other affiliates.
+The interests of our Company and our other shareholders may at times conflict with the interests of Xiaomi and its public shareholders and other affiliates.
 Such conflicts may result in losing business opportunities for us, including opportunities to enter into lines of business that may overlap with those pursued by Xiaomi or the companies within its ecosystem.
+Currently, we do not have any formal processes to address such conflicts.